Motion picture film scanner

 A motion picture film scanner is a device used in digital filmmaking to scan original film for storage as high-resolution digital intermediate files.

 A film scanner scans original film stock: negative or positive print or reversal/IP.
 Units may scan gauges from 8 mm to 70 mm (8 mm, Super 8, 9.5 mm, 16 mm, Super 16, 35 mm, Super 35, 65 mm and 70 mm) with very high resolution scanning at 2K, 4K, 8K, or 16K resolutions.
 (2K is approximately 2048×1080 pixels and 4K is approximately 4096×2160 pixels).

 Some models of film scanner are intermittent pull-down film scanners which scan each frame individually, locked down in a pin-registered film gate, taking roughly a second per frame.
 Continuous-scan film scanners, where the film frames are scanned as the film is continuously moved past the imaging pick up device, are typically evolved from earlier telecine mechanisms, and can act as such at lower resolutions.

-The scanner scans the film frames into a file sequence (using high-end computer data storage devices), whose single file contains a digital scan of each still frame; the preferred image file format used as output are usually Cineon, DPX or TIFF, because they can store color information as raw data, preserving the optical characteristics of the film stock.
+The scanner scans the film frames into a file sequence (using high-end computer data storage devices), whose single file contains a digital scan of each still frame; the preferred image file format used as output are usually Cineon, DPX, TIFF or OpenEXR (with ProRes 4444 becoming another emerging option), because they can store color information accurately and with high precision.
 These systems take a lot of storage area network (SAN) disk space.
 The files can be played back one after each other on high-end workstation non-linear editing system (NLE) or a virtual telecine systems.
 The playback is at the normal rate of 24 frames per second (or original projection frame rate of: 25, 30 or other speeds).
 Each year hard disks get larger and are able to hold more hours of movies on SAN systems.
 The challenge is to archive this massive amount of data on to data storage devices.

 The scanned footage is edited and composited on work stations then mastered back on film, see film-out and digital intermediate.
 Scanned film frames may also be used in digital film restoration.
 The film may also be projected directly on a digital projector in the theater.
 The data film files may be converted to SDTV (NTSC or PAL) video TV systems.
 Film recorders are the opposite of film scanners, copying content from a computer system onto film stock, for preservation or for display using film projectors.
 Telecines are similar to film scanners.